noisyvoltuk/noisystaticsite/_posts/2026-03-04-zigbee-host-dongle-to-.net.md

 title: Zigbee host dongle to .NET
 date: 2026-03-04T17:52:00
 ---
-*Basic install of a Zigbee dongle, and then makign the interface available to a .Net application
+*Basic install of a Zigbee dongle, and then making the interface available to a .Net application*

 **The target stack**